ChihHaoChen/pdf-connections/README.md

 ## Technical Details

-1. Frameworks & Libraries: React.js-based Next.js framework is employed for the frontend development with typescript.
-One advantage of using typescript is to know the available functions or objects in Three.js.
-Regarding rendering PDF files, the package pdfjs-dist is used to add rendered PDF files close to the nodes.
-Moreover, since PDF files is an async operation, so a loading indicator gets rendered until PDF files get rendered on canvas.
-As for styles, styled-components is used.
+1. Frameworks & Libraries:
+- Next.js: Used for frontend development with TypeScript.
+TypeScript helps identify available functions or objects in Three.js.
+- pdfjs-dist: Used to render PDF files close to the nodes.
+Since rendering PDF files is an async operation, a loading indicator is shown until the PDFs are rendered on the canvas.
-2. Data Handling: since creating a DB for this small project is not required, so a sample data has been set up as
+- styled-components: Used for styling.
+2. Data Handling:
+- A sample data setup is used instead of creating a database for this small project:

     ```
     {